18F/18f.gsa.gov/_posts/2017-05-25-from-launch-to-landing-how-nasa-took-control-of-its-https-mission.md

 ---
-title: "From Launch to Landing: How NASA Took Control of its HTTPS Mission"
+title: "From launch to landing: How NASA took control of its HTTPS mission"
 authors:
 - karim-said
 tags: